1543siddhant/Loan-Prediction-BlackRock-hackthon/README.md

 Loan request amount (in INR)

-Click the "Predict" button to get the following predictions:
+## Click the "Predict" button to get the following predictions:

 Estimated land price

 Estimated loan value

 Estimated probability of loan approval

 Loan approval status

 Model Details

 Price Prediction Model

 ## A Linear Regression model is used to predict the price of the land based on its characteristics.

-The input features for the model are:
+## The input features for the model are:

 Area

 Distance from the road

 Income

 Land contour (encoded as dummy variables)

 Soil type (encoded as dummy variables)

 Loan Approval Model

+## Contributing

+**Contributions are welcome!
+Please open an issue or submit a pull request for any changes or improvements.**